-What is a delegated Aboriginal agency?
+What's a delegated Aboriginal agency?

 Delegated Aboriginal agencies: